-How To: Enhance a digital photo in Apple's Aperture 3 as a beginner
+How to Enhance a digital photo in Apple's Aperture 3 as a beginner

 In this clip, we learn a basic digital photography workflow, one which will enable you to enhance your favorite digital photos with both ease and speed.
 (Note: To follow along, you will need to have the application installed.
 Learn how to download and install the Mac App Store here.)